calhoward/calhoward.github.io/_posts/2024-09-08-Function-Key-Switching-for-iTerm2.md

 For developers who spend time in the terminal, especially on macOS, function keys are crucial.
 Switching between system tasks like adjusting brightness or volume and terminal work can be frustrating if function keys aren't responsive.

-This guide shows you how to achieve seamless function key toggling using iTerm2, Karabiner-Elements, and Hammerspoon.
-With this setup, function keys automatically switch to F1-F12 in iTerm2 and revert to their default macOS behavior when you switch to other apps, creating a smooth, lag-free experience.
+This guide shows you how to achieve seamless function key toggling on macOS using [iTerm2](https://iterm2.com/), [Karabiner-Elements](https://karabiner-elements.pqrs.org/), and [Hammerspoon](https://www.hammerspoon.org/).
+With this setup, function keys automatically switch to 'F1'-'F12' in iTerm2 and revert to their default macOS behavior when you switch to other apps, creating a smooth, lag-free experience.

 ## Why This Setup is a Game-Changer